 While shopping trips twice-per-month have shown to save time and money, it is not realistic for a clean eating lifestyle with a focus on lots of fresh whole foods.
 If you can live with a mix of fresh and frozen foods, then try once per week.
 If you get a farm share every week, then once per week might work too.

-The general rule of the thumb for a smart strategy: try to keep your store visits down to no more than twice a week.
+The general rule of the thumb for a smart shopping strategy: try to keep your store visits down to no more than twice a week.

-I save some time because I get my farm share – an organic vegetable box – delivered to my home each Tuesday.
+I save some shopping time because I get my farm share – an organic vegetable box - delivered to my home on each Tuesday.
 I then create my clean eating meal plan based on the veggies in the box.

 For meal planning, I also take into account my family’s preferences and schedules for the week.
 The groceries that I don’t have at home I mark on my running shopping list.
-That way 1-2 trips per week for me works very well.
+That way 1-2 shopping trips per week for me works very well.

 1) Join a farm share